JohanKelyn/Numerical-Methods/Systems of Linear Equations/Readme.md

 # System of Linear Equations

-This chapter focuses on solving the system <strong>Ax = b<\strong>.
+This chapter focuses on solving the system <strong>Ax = b</strong>.
 We cover different methods for solving this system.
 The methods covered in this section are:

 - Gaussian Elimination
 - LU factorisation